 However, this can all stand in the way of their happiness.

 What makes us happy is a sense of appreciation, of achievement and of accomplishment.
 If we give our child everything he can think of or help him each step of the way we are in fact robbing him of the chance to be truly happy.
 We do know that one of the secrets of happy people is that they are filled with a sense of gratitude.

-Gratitude is not something you can instill in a toddler or preschooler in the same way you can teach them to say ‘please’ and ‘thank you’.
+Gratitude is not something you can instil in a toddler or preschooler in the same way you can teach them to say ‘please’ and ‘thank you’.
 Gratitude and generosity take time to develop.
-Don’t get disheartened when your trip to the toy store to buy a birthday present for a little friend goes horribly wrong because it turns out your five year old would much rather focus your attention on all the thing he or she would like to have.
+Don’t get disheartened when your trip to the toy store to buy a birthday present for a little friend goes horribly wrong because it turns out your five-year-old would much rather focus your attention on all the thing he or she would like to have.